ei09010/form3-api-client/README.md

 ## Production client nice to haves

-- Rate limiting would to maintain a predictable and safe maximum threshold on the amount of requests executed per second (or other given time interval)
+- Rate limiting would maintain a predictable and safe maximum threshold on the amount of requests executed per second (or other given time interval)

-- Connection re-usage between http requests to enbale efficient resource usage
+- Connection re-usage between http requests for efficient resource usage ( both client and server side)

 - Validators for the account object properties (in the Create method) could save unnecessary requests